roguehistory/Hist_Digh3814/content/en/week/12-5/instructions.md

 ### Do

 The format of the exit ticket is up to you.
-You will craft a statement reflecting on where you started and where you’ve gotten to, and you will indicate how you feel you’ve done against the [learning outcomes](/docs/2-learning-outcomes) by reference to evidence in your repo, things you've read, things you've written.
-In essence, you're making the case to me now for what you understand _your_ Digital Archaeology to be.
-You may, if you wish, indicate what you think your letter grade ought to be, and why.
+Collect evidence detailing your greatest success in the course, and your most glorious failure, and put it into a new private repo (make me a collaborator on it).
+You will craft a framing statement around the success and glorious fail, reflecting on where you started and where you’ve gotten to, and you will indicate how you the evidence supports the [learning outcomes](/docs/2-learning-outcomes) (and which ones).
+Please also reference any other evidence in from your repositories, things you've read, things you've written that speak to your experience. **In essence, you're making the case to me now for what you understand _your_ Digital Archaeology to be.** You may, if you wish, indicate what you think your letter grade ought to be, and why.

 This isn't a long document|piece of media.
 You can, in a way, consider it a consolidation of your three Consolidation Docs (and you may freely draw on those docs, to make it).